ironcore-dev/ironcore/docs/proposals/05-object-storage.md

 Object storage builds the basis for many cloud applications.
 An Object Storage provides a simplified object model for files, but has a reduced set of security and access features (non-posix).
 This functionality is built on top of the HTTP protocol.
 The current market standard is [S3](https://docs.aws.amazon.com/AmazonS3/latest/API/Type_API_Reference.html).
-This document describes how to integrate simplified S3 buckets into the OnMetal API without taking too many details of the S3 feature completeness itself.
+This document describes how to integrate simplified S3 buckets into the IronCore API without taking too many details of the S3 feature completeness itself.

 ## Motivation
-Object Storage is demanded by cloud native applications, therefore, OnMetal needs to provide it for a complete solution.
+Object Storage is demanded by cloud native applications, therefore, IronCore needs to provide it for a complete solution.
-The Object Storage service should be integrated into OnMetal and is not designed to be _just_ a service on top of OnMetal.
+The Object Storage service should be integrated into IronCore and is not designed to be _just_ a service on top of IronCore.
 The used protocol is called [S3](https://docs.aws.amazon.com/AmazonS3/latest/API/Type_API_Reference.html) which introduces a storage entity called bucket.
 For the beginning only the bucket creation and removal is covered.

 ### Goals